 The New Zealand Bar Association (NZBA) is an incorporated society.

-The general functions of the NZBA are:
+Under our Rules of Association, at Rule 2, the general functions of the NZBA are:

 - To promote and encourage a strong and independent bar.